anshuldante/ai-ds-ml-Theory/the-essential-elements-of-predictive-analytics-and-data-mining/readme.md

   * **Customer footprint**
     * Using the past to predict the future
-    * Ongoing process, we use the data from the past and try to find patterns in current data to draw conclusions.
+    * Ongoing process, we use the data from the past and try to find patterns in current data to draw conclusions
     * Known outcome
-    * Customer footprint
   * **Flat File**
     * Rows and columns
     * Specific form